robhshu/libRocket/readme.md

 - Caches tags which reference an animation sequence using `animation-name` (or the shorthand, `animation`)
 - Animates by properties interpolation
 - Can specify loop count using `animation-iteration-count` property
+- Plugin notification on animation frame

 ### Remaining

-- Notify debugger which elements are updated by animation
 - Interpolate between all supported units (colours and most numerical units are supported now)
 - Animate to/from last/default property value
 - The `transition` property
 - Easing functions
-- ~~Create animation sample~~

 ## Features